Ham80234/Cypress.io_snippets/README.md

 Navigate to <i>/Code/User/snippets/javascript.json</i> inside of vscodes files then place this file inside of the folder

+... or just hit *command + Shift + Space* and typr snippets, then add the json to the global snippet dir

 <hr>
 <h3>Code Pallet</h3>
  there are many different flavors of the same bolier plate to ease development suchs as...